Hemoglobin E Trait

 What is hemoglobin E Trait?

 Hemoglobin E trait is an inherited blood disorder.
-That means it is passed down through
+That means it's passed down through

 What causes hemoglobin E trait?

-Hemoglobin E trait is caused by a genetic defect that is passed down from one or both
+Hemoglobin E trait is caused by a gene defect.
+This gene defect is passed down from

 Who is at risk for hemoglobin E trait?